 Walt Disney World Resort’s theme parks are full of little kids and boring rides, right?
 WRONG!

-Comprised of 4 ever-expanding theme parks, Disney World has an impressive line up of roller coasters with more planned for the future.
+Comprised of 4 ever-expanding theme parks, Disney World has a decent line up of roller coasters with more planned for the future.

-I’ll save the twists and turns for your trip to the park, here’s my complete guide to the best roller coasts at Disney World.
+I’ll save the twists and turns for your trip to the park, here’s my complete guide to the best roller coasters at Disney World.

-How many roller coasters are at Disney World?
+How many Disney World roller coasters are there?

-There are 7 roller coasters at Disney World with 2 more in progress.
+There are eight roller coasters at Disney World with another one set to debut in April 2023.
 Keep reading to learn more about them.

 Yes, a yeti.
 You’re gonna have to ride it to see what I mean!

-Anyway, Expedition Everest often has long lines.
+Expedition Everest often has long lines.
 But if you don’t mind possibly riding with a stranger, there is a separate line for single riders that has a much shorter wait than the main line.
 Or you can snag a lightning lane via the Genie+ pass!